oceanwp/ocean-modal-window/readme.txt

 15. Overview of the Ocean Modal Window options and settings in the WordPress dashboard.

 == Changelog ==

+= 2.2.0 - AUG XX 2023 =
+- New: Metabox Settings new framework.

 = 2.1.0 - MAY 23 2023 =
 - New: Option to load modal window content on specific pages only.